 ABOUT FILIX SCHOOL

 The school has set forth its journey in April 2014 with three pre-school classes : Nursery, KG I, KG II and 70 students in total.
-By 2018 school has been upgraded to STD VI with a total of 448 children (269 boys and 179 girls ).
+By 2019 school has been upgraded to STD VII with a total of 543 children (329 boys and 214 girls ).
 Number of children from minority community are approx 25%.
 Their parents are progressive enough to send their children to this model English medium school instead of sending them to the nearby Madrasas as is the general practice in this remote rural backdrop.
 The existing campus of Nanritam covering 13 acres of land is aesthetically designed.
 The layout of the campus, architecture of the existing buildings, vegetations and flowers inside, undulating land and greeneries and water bodies in the neighborhood have earned Nanritam admirations from the guests and visitors from both India and Abroad.

-FILIX SCHOOL OF EDUCATION covers 3 acres of land within this campus along with its beautiful playground and the children's entertainment park.
+FILIX SCHOOL OF EDUCATION,(An Educational Project Of Nanritam) covers 3 acres of land within this campus along with its beautiful playground and the children's entertainment park.
 The curriculum structure for the primary sections is inspired by the global teaching methodology which aims to:

 - Make learning fun through use of various creative teaching materials, exercises, worksheets, dance, drama, music, Games and sports.